vegaprotocol/documentation/docs/tutorials/proposals/referral-program-proposal.md

     "proposalSubmission": {
     "rationale": {
       "title": "Referral proposal title",
-      "description": "This enacts or replaces referral program" },
+      "description": "This is why I want to enact or replace referral program" },
     "terms": {
         "updateReferralProgram": {